 Numbness of first three digits and ascending nocturnal pain emanating from the volar wrist to the forearm.

 Loading Stack -

 0 images remaining

-In imaging median nerve syndromes, US is primarily useful in examining CTS, potentially revealing, in fully developed cases, a triad of palmar bowing of the flexor retinaculum (>2 mm beyond a line connecting the pisiform and the scaphoid), distal flattening of the nerve, and enlargement of the nerve proximal to the volar skin crease.
+In imaging median nerve syndromes, ultrasound is primarily useful in potentially revealing, in fully developed cases, a triad of palmar bowing of the flexor retinaculum (>2 mm beyond a line connecting the pisiform and the scaphoid), distal flattening of the nerve, and enlargement of the nerve proximal to the volar skin crease.
 MRI can demonstrate the same changes seen in US: bowing of the flexor retinaculum, enlargement of the median nerve at the level of the pisiform, and flattening of the median nerve at the level of the hook of the hamate.
 Other signs are a loss of fat or edema within the carpal tunnel and increased size, edema of the nerve on water-sensitive sequences, and, in some cases, contrast enhancement of the nerve 1.
-Although sensitivity and specificity of MRI in CTS are low (23-96% and 39-87%, respectively), MRI is especially well-suited for detecting masses, arthritic changes, or normal variants 2.
+Although sensitivity and specificity of MRI in carpal tunnel syndrome are low (23-96% and 39-87%, respectively), MRI is especially well-suited for detecting masses, arthritic changes, or normal variants 2.

 Carpal tunnel syndrome is initially often treated conservatively with splinting and non-steroidal anti-inflammatory drugs .
 Corticosteroid injections into the carpal tunnel can alleviate symptoms temporarily over about 4 weeks.
 Surgical release of the flexor retinaculum is indicated in cases of pronounced nightly pain, permanent dysaesthesias, and prolonged distal motor latency on electroneurography (>6 ms).
 Long-term recurrence rates reach 30% 1.